wpmetabox/docsv2/docs/fields/image-upload.md

 import Image from '../_parts/_image.md';
 import Screenshots from '@site/src/components/Screenshots';

 The image upload field displays an inline upload area that you can drag and drop or select images to upload.
-It doesn't open the Media Library popup for selecting existing images.
-You can upload new images only.

 ## Screenshots